 Determining responsibility in a slip-and-fall case is not as easy as it seems.
+You need the assistance of a Hamilton slip and fall lawyer to advise you whether or not the occupier of a premise violated Ontario’s slip and fall legislation.
 An occupier of a premise must be identified—which often requires property or corporate searches to determine the owners of a business, residence, building, structure, parking lot, or shopping mall.

 The proper defendants must be put on notice.
 Surveillance videos as well as any pertinent physical evidence must be preserved and not disturbed or destroyed.
 Witnesses must be identified and interviewed, historical weather must be recorded, photographs must be taken, and contractors must be identified.
 Often, the notice of a personal injury lawsuit happens almost immediately, but the lawsuit itself does not happen until a full investigation is complete.

 During depositions, the lawyers will often want to identify any policy and procedure manuals, charts, documentation, procedures in effect, and the like.
 If there was a snow removal company, for example, then it would be important to investigate the fleet size, work experience, accreditations, employees, salt chemistry, actual snow removal, mappings, maintenance logs, procedural logs, whether recordings, and contract particulars.

 Once this has all been discovered and investigated, liability can be determined (i.e., did the occupier of the property take reasonable care, in an affirmative and procedural way, to protect visitors from foreseeable harm, or in the alternative, could this accident have been prevented?).